Lotaia/firstbot/README.md

 # firstbot
-Nex to coding, i'd like to make my first discord bot !
+Next to coding, i'd like to make my first discord bot !